Synthesizing nested relational queries from implicit specifications: via model theory and via proof theory: Completeness -- translating to form

 \section{Completeness -- translating to \normalized form}

-We show the completeness of our \normalized calculus of Fig.~\ref{fig:dzcalc-1sided} by giving a translation from proofs in the high-level calculus of Fig.~\ref{fig:dzcalc-2sided}, whose completeness can be established with standard techniques, as outlined in Appendix~\ref{app:completeness}.
+We show the completeness of our \normalized calculus of Figure~\ref{fig:dzcalc-1sided} by giving a translation from proofs in the high-level calculus of Figure~\ref{fig:dzcalc-2sided}, whose completeness can be established with standard techniques, as outlined in Appendix~\ref{app:completeness}.
 We will give a precise account of the translation that starts from the following \name{base calculus}.